HobnobMancer/cazy_webscraper/docs/genomestutorial.rst

 You can combine any combination of the optional flags, including combining the taxonomic filters.
 For example, you may wish to retrieve genomic assembly data for all CAZymes in a local CAZyme database that are derived from all viral species, Aspergillus species, Layia carnosa, Layia chrysanthemoides, Trichoderma reesei QM6a and
 Trichoderma reesei QM9414.
-To do this we would combine the respective flags for a single ``cw_get_genomics`` command.
+To do this we would combine the respective flags for a single ``cazy_webscraper get_ncbi_genomes`` command.
 The command we would use would be:

 .. code-block:: bash

-   cw_get_genomics cazy/cazyme.db dummyEmail@domain.com --kingdoms viruses --genera Aspergillus --species Layia carnosa,Layia chrysanthemoides --strains Trichoderma reesei QM6a,Trichoderma reesei QM9414
+   cazy_webscraper get_ncbi_genomes cazy/cazyme.db dummyEmail@domain.com --kingdoms viruses --genera Aspergillus --species Layia carnosa,Layia chrysanthemoides --strains Trichoderma reesei QM6a,Trichoderma reesei QM9414

 .. note::
    The order that the flags are used and the order taxa  are listed does **not** matter, and separate multiple taxa names with a single comma